grafana/terraform-provider-grafana/slo_testing/local/local_testing_README.md

 5. Execute the command `terraform init`
 6. Within the Terraform CLI directly, type in the command: `terraform import grafana_slo_resource.sample slo_UUID`
 7. Now execute the command: `terraform state show grafana_slo_resource.sample` - you should see the data from the imported Resource.
+8. To verify that this resource is now under Terraform control, within the `slo-resource-import.tf` file, comment out lines 14-18.
+Then, within the CLI run `terraform destroy`.
+This should destroy the resource from within the Terraform CLI.